AKovacs555/IQtestWithPoliticalPreference/README.md

 - Demographic and party endpoints: `/user/demographics` records age, gender and income band. `/user/party` stores supported parties and enforces monthly change limits.
 - Aggregated data is available via `/leaderboard` and the authenticated `/data/iq` endpoint which returns differentially private averages.
 - The question bank with psychometric metadata lives in `backend/data/question_bank.json`.
 Run `tools/generate_questions.py` to create new items with the `o3pro` model.
 The script filters out content resembling proprietary IQ tests.
  - Individual question sets for the live quiz are stored under `questions/`.
-Each file follows the schema shown in `questions/set01.json` and can be fetched via `/quiz/start?set_id=set01`.
+Each file must conform to `questions/schema.json` and can be fetched via `/quiz/start?set_id=set01`.
 - The backend reads these JSON files at runtime so new sets can be added via GitHub without redeploying the API.
   - Additional sets can simply be placed in the top-level `questions/` directory.
-Ensure each file is manually reviewed before use.
+Each file is validated against `schema.json` on startup so redeploy is unnecessary.
+Ensure all items are manually reviewed before use.
 The helper `tools/generate_iq_questions.py` can create new items in this format.
 It accepts `--n`, `--start_id` and `--outfile` arguments and validates IDs to avoid collisions.